 Loops.
 A Zap that triggers on new emails and sends emails can accidentally create infinite loops.
 Always test carefully and use filters to exclude self-generated content.

 Sensitive data.
-If your automation runs against work data (customer emails, internal Slack, etc.), use enterprise-grade tools (Zapier for Companies, or a self-hosted n8n) — not your personal Zapier account.
+If your automation runs against work data (customer emails, internal Slack, etc.), use enterprise-grade tools (Zapier’s Team or Enterprise plans, or a self-hosted n8n) — not your personal Zapier account.

 The path from here